techdexa/whoismthcopy/src/site/notes/GrammerSpellingEtc.md

 - [Cambridge Dictionary | English Dictionary, Translations & Thesaurus](https://dictionary.cambridge.org/)
 - [Chat Word Dictionary - Chat Words, Texting Abbreviations, Emoticons, and their Meanings](https://chatworddictionary.com/)
 - [Check correct spelling and definitions at Spellorg.com](https://www.spellorg.com/)
-- [["cuss") words, dirty words, bad words, foul language, obscenity, obscene language, or expletives.
-It can be called swearing, although this also has a normal meaning of making a "solemn promise".](https://github.com/chucknorris-io/swear-words|chucknorris-io/swear-words: 💩 Profanity means swear words.
+- [chucknorris-io/swear-words: 💩 Profanity means swear words.
 The adjective is 'profane'.
 Profanities can also be called curse ("cuss") words, dirty words, bad words, foul language, obscenity, obscene language, or expletives.
-It can be called swearing, although this also has a normal meaning of making a "solemn promise".]]
+It can be called swearing, although this also has a normal meaning of making a "solemn promise".](%22cuss%22)%20words,%20dirty%20words,%20bad%20words,%20foul%20language,%20obscenity,%20obscene%20language,%20or%20expletives.%20It%20can%20be%20called%20swearing,%20although%20this%20also%20has%20a%20normal%20meaning%20of%20making%20a%20%22solemn%20promise%22.)
 - [Cryptocurrency Wiki - Blockchain Knowledge Base - Everipedia](https://everipedia.org/)
 - [Deletionpedia.org](https://deletionpedia.org/en/Main_Page)
 - [Describing Words - Find Adjectives to Describe Things](https://describingwords.io/)